matomo-org/matomo/misc/internal-docs/content-tracking.md

     * We'd probably have to offer a method to pass a DOM node and track it independent of visibility (useful for instance in case of carousel when the website owner already knows a specific content piece is visible now but does not want to use expensive events for this)
     * We'd maybe have to offer a mode where we are trying to detect automatically when an impression becomes visible and send it
 10. FYI: "you may add a CSS class or attribute to the link element to track" => It could be also a span, a div or something else
 11. FYI: There is way to much magic how content-name is found and it is neither predicatble nor understandable by users, I will simplify this and rather require users to set specific attributes!
-See further down (Piwik.js)
+See next section
-12. FYI: We need to define how a content piece is defined in markup since it can be anything (was something like piwik-banner before) see further down (Piwik.js)
+12. FYI: We need to define how a content piece is defined in markup since it can be anything (was something like piwik-banner before) see next section

 ## Tagging of the content piece declarative
-In HTML...

-## Tracking the impressions
-Impressions are logically not really events and I don't think it makes sense to use them here.
-It would also make it harder to analyze events when they are mixed with pieces of content.

-* Saving in database?
-  * New column `id_action_content_url` and `id_action_content_piece` in `log_link_visit_action`.
-For name `id_action_name` can be reused?
-  * Would we need a new column for each piece of content in action table to make archiver work? --> would result in many! columns
-  * or would we need a new table for each piece of content to make archiver work? --> would be basically a copy of the link_action table and therefore not really makes sense I reckon.
-Only a lot of work.
-Logically I am not sure if an impression is actually an "action" so it could make sense
-  * or would we store the pieces serialized as JSON in a `content` column?
-I don't know anything about the archiver but I think it wouldn't work at all
-  * or would we create an action entry for each piece of content? --> yes I think!
-* New Action class that handles type content
-* New url parameters like `c_p`, `c_n` and `c_u` for piece of content, name and url.
-Maybe instead of `c_u` would be better `c_t` for target which is more generic.
-Sending a JSON array would not work since we cannot log multiple actions in one tracking request.
-They have to be sent using bulk tracking instead.
-* Only `c_n` would be required, `c_p` and `c_t` not as for instance a piece of content does not necessarily have a target (hard to measure a click ratio in this case?)

-## Tracking the clicks
-Contrary to impressions, clicks are actually events and it would be nice to use events here.
-Maybe we can link an event with a piece of content?

-## Piwik.js
-* We need to find all dom nodes having css class or html attribute.
- * Options for this is traversing over each node and checking for everything -> CSS selectors cannot be used on all browsers and it might be slow therefore -> maybe lot of work to make it cross browser compatible
- * https://github.com/fabiomcosta/micro-selector --> tiny selector library but does not support attributes
- * http://sizzlejs.com/ Used by jQuery & co but like 30kb (compressed + gzipped 4kb).
-Has way too many features we don't need
- * https://github.com/ded/qwery Doesn't support IE8 and a few others, no support for attribute selector
- * https://github.com/padolsey/satisfy 2.4KB and probably outdated
- * https://github.com/digitarald/sly very tiny and many features but last commit 3 years old
- * https://github.com/alpha123/Jaguar >10KB and last commit 2 years old
- * As we don't need many features we could implement it ourselves but probably needs a lot of cross-browser testing which I wanted to avoid.
-We'd only start with `querySelectorAll()` maybe.
-Brings also incredible [performance benefits](http://jsperf.com/jquery-vs-native-selector-and-element-style/2) (2-10 faster than jQuery) but there might be problems see http://stackoverflow.com/questions/11503534/jquery-vs-document-queryselectorall, http://jsfiddle.net/QdMc5/ and http://ejohn.org/blog/thoughts-on-queryselectorall/

  ### New proposed way of finding content
  * Search for any `data-track-content` attribute and `piwikTrackContent` CSS class within the DOM